testcontainers/workshop-go/step-5-adding-redis.md

 {"ratings":{}}%
 ```

-If you check the logs, you'll notice an error regarding the connection to the AWS lambda function that is used to calculate some statistics for a given rating.
+If we check the logs, we'll notice an error regarding the connection to the AWS lambda function that is used to calculate some statistics for a given rating.
 By design, if the AWS lambda is not available, the application will not add the statistics to the response, so it's expected to see this error but a valid HTTP response:

 ```text
 2023/10/26 11:34:46 error calling lambda function: Post "": unsupported protocol scheme ""